f5devcentral/f5-icontrollx-dev-kit/README.md

 ## Introduction

 The purpose of this project is to streamline the initial steps in creating and deploying a new iControl LX Extension. ffdk provides a CLI utility for initializing, building, and deploying Node.js code on BIG-IP.
 It can also be also be used as a module for other Node.js applications that manage iControl LX packages.

+This dev kit enables the following options on the command line or within a Node.js application:

+- `init` - Creates folder structure and RPM Spec file for a new iControl LX Extension
+- `build` - Builds and RPM package for installation on BIG-IP
+- `deploy` - Automatically uploads and installs an iControl LX Extension RPM on BIG-IP
+- `query` - Query installed iControl LX Extensions
+- `uninstall` - Uninstall iControl LX Extensions by package name (obtained by `query`)

 ## Installation